Seatis/my-teaching-materials/team-project/hardware/PLC/README.md

 ## Description

 A PLC-like system with PLC structure.
+The Master(CPU) unit a STM32F746G-DISCO board, the slaves are NUCLEO-L476RG.
+The Slaves are the I/O-s, the master is the brain.
 One teams work on this project.

 The main goals are to:
-- create a working system with the most used IO-s
+- Create a working system with the most used IO-s
-- Choose and design proper backbus communication
+- Choose and design proper backbus communication, task handling
-- Proper task handling
 - SQL data upload
 - Use a real PLC at the end